kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 	<b>Lesson:</b> My desire to take in-depth looks at programming concepts - at the expense of meeting deadlines - needs to be managed appropriately.
 In the workplace deadlines are to be respected.
 I need to ```balance``` being too relaxed and letting demands rush me.

 ### 🌟 <b>Highlights of the Week</b>
-- <b>Memorable moment / breakthrough / proud event</b>: Through Python Decorators and Context Managers, realizing that, over the years, programming is attempting to ```abstract away``` as many steps as possible in the development of software solutions.
+- <b>Memorable moment / breakthrough / proud event</b>: Through Python Decorators and Context Managers, realized that, over the years, programming has attempted to ```abstract away``` as many steps as possible in the development of software solutions.
 Almost as if the new technology says: 'Focus more on ideations than implementation'.
 - <b>Quote, inspiration, or personal reflection</b>: ```'Ignorance and willful blindness'```<br /> - Jordan B. Peterson on the things that make people miss the target in life.

 ---